clach04/bitbucket_tools/README.md

 UNTESTED

-Appears to handle code repo and issues only
+Appears to handle code repo and issues only; issue migration results in corrupt issue cross references.
+Does NOT handle wiki (sourcehut does not offer hg wiki), does not handle download attachments.

 https://hg.sr.ht/~sircmpwn/invertbucket